 Most of us fall back on the classics when it comes time to buy Mother’s Day gifts: flowers, fancy tea, a card, or a framed piece of kid art.
-But if you’re looking to kick things up a notch this year and make her feel really special, you might want to dig a little deeper.
-That’s why we created this helpful list of gifts for every kind of mom from do-it-all moms to party-throwing moms to moms who love to bake bread.
+But if you’re missing your mom now more than ever (apparently absence and a worldwide pandemic make the heart grow even fonder), you might want to dig a little deeper.
+That’s why we created this helpful list of gifts for every kind of mom from artsy moms to fitness moms to moms who love to bake bread.
 Heck we’ve even picked out something for your favorite dog mom.
-And to make it super easy on you everything is available on Amazon.

-Cut flowers eventually wilt and die, but a potted plant will endure much, much longer.
+Cut flowers eventually wilt and die, but a potted plant will endure much, much longer and add some greenery to her living room.
 This snake plant is easy to care for and comes with its own attractive stand.

 For the mom who talks to her houseplants

 To help keep her potted plants happy and make her watering routine feel luxe, send her this handsome mister that she can display on a windowsill or a bookcase.